Golf Left Hand Release Drill for Effortless, Penetrating Shots

 Left hand onlyLeft hand only - let the club release on its own

-Just start out really small, left hand only.
+Just start out really small, lead hand only.
 Get into your impact alignments and just let the club release on its own and you should be able to hit nice, flat little pitch shots and slowly work into hitting longer shots.
-I recommend doing it with your left hand only with a short iron, just to get the feeling.
+I recommend doing it with your lead hand only with a short iron, just to get the feeling.
+For a structured approach to building this movement pattern, check out our free AI golf lesson that gives you real-time feedback on your mechanics.

-Then as you start bringing your right hand back in there to apply speed, try and hit balls at first with your right hand just barely being on there.
+Then as you start bringing your trail hand back in there to apply speed, try and hit balls at first with your trail hand just barely being on there.
 This is not a speed drill.
 This is not a power drill.
 This is getting the impact alignments and the rotation and the release of the golf club in there, so hit short little chip shots like this.
-Get the release of the left hand going, and watch your ball flight come down dramatically and start really compressing the golf ball.
+Get the release of the lead hand going, and watch your ball flight come down dramatically and start really compressing the golf ball.

 We're after one thing: Real Results - Real Fast.
 And that's exactly what our members achieve.
 And that's why they say the AXIOM is: Mind-blowing.
 Game changing.
 Revolutionary.